jtheck314/CS354GroupProject/Runner/README.md

 Download them and have them ready for the project setup.

 ## R Environment
-Once you have all these files you will need to be able to run them.
+Once you have all these files, you will need to be able to run them.
 R can be difficult to run on a console, so our group used the program RStudio which can be downloaded [here](https://rstudio.com/products/rstudio/download/).